kaidez/kaidez.com/_posts/2014-08-13-web-components-demo.md

 };
 {% endprism %}

 The JavaScript data object.
-There's only one listed here but it contains four items, each about a particular JavaScript book.
+There's only one item one listed here but it contains four items altogether, each about a particular JavaScript book.
 Each item has a `title`, `author`, `image` and `amazonLink` property.

 {% prism javascript %}
 var template = document.querySelector("#singleBook"),